 Buildings 40 years

 Building service equipment 10 years

 Parking structure 75 years

 Exhibits 7 to 15 years

-Technology 5 to 7 years
+Computers and electronic equipment 3 to 7 years

 Revenue recognition

 The Organization follows the deferral method of accounting for contributions, including grants and donations.
 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.